 The Upshur County Public Library opens up opportunities: to learning for students, recreational reading and programs for retirees, job search information for the unemployed, and pre-literacy story hours for young children.
 There are many opportunities to donate to the Library.
 Gifts are accepted in accordance with the Library's Gift and Donation Policy.

-As long as they are consistent with the mission of the Library, gifts can be designated for special programs or materials of special interest to the donor.
+As long as they are consistent with the mission of the Library, gifts can be designated for funding programs of special interest to the donor.

 Supporting your Library through a memorial or in honor of a loved one is a generous way to show how much these special people meant to you.
 Lots of people donate to the Library as a way of expressing their appreciation of special friendships or relationships.
 Any donation to the Library can become a memorial/honorary gift by notifying us who you would like to memorialize or honor.
 Bookplates can be placed in books to mark an occasion or memorialize/honor people.
 Letters of acknowledgment and appreciation will be sent to both the donor and family of the person who is being honored.